 If you have any questions about the Rensselaer Student Accident and Sickness Insurance Plan, please contact Bonnie Bornt, Department Insurance Representative, by calling (518) 276-2997 or via email.

 This is an annual program, billed on a semester basis (fall: August 1 - January 31 and spring: February 1- July 31).

 - Graduate Students - All regular, full-time graduate students are automatically enrolled in the dental insurance, charged the $88.50/semester fee, and can access an insurance card once enrolled on the Delta website.
 Any graduate student not automatically enrolled may contact the Student Health Center (by 9/1 in the fall semester, 2/1 in the spring) to enroll.
-Any graduate student who would like to waive the dental insurance, MUST complete a dental waiver form, showing proof of existing dental insurance by 9/1 for fall.
+Any graduate student who would like to waive the dental insurance, MUST complete a the dental waiver form on the on-lint portal, documenting proof of existing dental insurance by 9/1 for fall.
 (Spring semester waivers (by 2/1 deadline) are only applicable to new students entering during a spring semester).

 - Undergraduate Students - All undergraduate students are eligible to enroll in the voluntary, undergraduate dental insurance plan.
 The charge is $258/semester and will be placed directly on the student's account.
 To enroll, please complete the required dental enrollment form and fax (276-8573) the enrollment form to the Student Health Center no later than September.